-N. Please describe the direction plans to follow the strategies of the state and the local WDB to the one-stop operator to ensure priority for adult career and training services will be given to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient consistent with WIOA sec.
-134 (c)(3)(E).
+N. Please describe the direction plans to follow the strategies of the state and the local WDB to the one-stop operator to ensure priority for adult career and training services will be given to

 The TENCO WDB has developed a policy consistent with WIOA sec.
 134 (c)(3)(E) to ensure Direct Service providers, as well as all staff, are fully aware of the requirement to give priority of career and training services to recipients of public assistance, low-income individuals, and individuals who are basic skill deficient.
 Direct Service providers receive policy training and fully understand the expectations for priority of service.
 Direct service management staff review Career Counselors scheduled appointments and pending eligibility documents weekly to ensure priority of service.
 Administratively, this is monitored quarterly by workforce board staff.
 A corrective action plan will be requested if the Direct Service providers fail to comply with the policy.